Why Portrait Tattoos Require a Skilled Artist

 1. Follow your artist's aftercare instructions: Your tattoo artist will provide you with specific aftercare instructions, which may include washing and moisturizing the tattoo, avoiding direct sunlight, and refraining from swimming or soaking in water for a certain period.
 It's crucial to follow these instructions carefully to prevent infection and promote proper healing.

-2. Keep the tattoo clean and moisturized: Use a gentle, fragrance-free soap to clean the tattoo, and apply a thin layer of unscented lotion to keep it moisturized.
+2. Keep the tattoo clean and moisturized: Use a gentle, fragrance-free soap to clean the tattoo and apply a thin layer of unscented lotion to keep it moisturized.
 Avoid using products that contain alcohol or fragrances, as they can irritate the skin and cause the tattoo to fade.

 3. Avoid picking or scratching the tattoo: It's normal for the tattoo to scab and peel during the healing process, but it's essential to resist the urge to pick or scratch at it.
 Doing so can cause scarring and damage the tattoo's appearance.

 4. Protect the tattoo from the sun: Direct sunlight can cause the tattoo to fade and lose its vibrancy.
-If you plan to spend time outdoors, be sure to cover the tattoo with clothing or apply a high-SPF sunscreen to protect it.
+If you plan to spend time outdoors, be sure to cover the tattoo with clothing or apply a high SPF sunscreen to protect it.

 5. Schedule touch-up appointments: Over time, the tattoo may fade or require touch-ups to maintain its lifelike appearance.
 Schedule touch-up appointments with your artist as needed to keep your portrait tattoo looking its best.